gaebar/SEI-Project-2/README.md

 * Teletype
 * Heroku

+### APIs
+* Mapbox
+* Rapid webcams

 ### Deployment
 The website is deployed on Heroku and it can be found here: https://digital-nomad-hub.herokuapp.com/
 ___

 ## Website Summary
 Digital Nomad Hub was the second project during the General Assembly Software Engineering Immersive course (Week 5).
-The project was made in collaboration with Katarzyna https://github.com/kasiaaguti.
+The project was made in collaboration with Katarzyna.

 We had to render an app that retrieves data from a public API in an interesting and engaging manner.
 We had just under 48 hours to achieve this goal, making it extremely time-sensitive.
 We chose to create a web app called Digital Nomad Hub, which allows users to retrieve a map of locations of potential destination for digitals nomads, using the Mapbox and Rapid webcams APIs.